-HOW MUCH SHOULD YOU SPEND ON A TV COMMERCIAL?
+HOW MUCH DOES A TV COMMERCIAL COST?

-In Part One, How Much Does A TV Commercial Cost?
-We covered why TV commercials can seem to be expensive, gave real-life cost examples, and showed which elements drive the cost of production up.
+In How Much Does A TV Commercial Cost? – part one We covered why TV commercials can seem to be expensive, gave real-life cost examples, and showed which elements drive the cost of production up.

-Here, in Part Two, How Much Should You Spend On A TV Commercial? we’ll discuss the four major budgeting methods you can use to determine how much you should spend on a TV commercial.
+In part two we’ll discuss the four major budgeting methods you can use to determine how much you should spend on a TV commercial.

 We’ll also show you how to arrive at a sensible budget, how to work out a production budget if you’re just testing TV advertising (which is the smartest thing you could do).

 And, most importantly, how to save money on your TV ad, without compromising quality where it counts.

 This is a better question than “How much does a TV commercial cost?”

 There are a number of ways to work out how much you should spend.
 And they mostly come down to doing what you would do with any business expenditure or investment: research and budgeting.

 START BY GOING UP A LEARNING CURVE